Failure to Appear for Court Appearance in New Jersey

 Municipal Court failure to appear is a little easier to deal with but still difficult the rule that governs Failure to appear in the Municipal Court is R.7:8-9.
 Municipal Court judges are not as quick to issue a warrant, but it really depends on the Judge.
 Regardless, we have appeared throughout New Jersey and have handled cased for client in every county, including Union, Essex, Middlesex, Hudson, Passaic, Morris, Hunterdon, Somerset, Etc.

 The fact of the matter is that most people wait some time to deal with as Failure to Appear.
 The longer you wait the worse it usually is, but if you have a case that is 6, 7, 8 years old or more, we can help and have dealt with cases that are over 20 years old.

 We have over 30 years of experience handling cases in the Municipal and Superior Courts.
 We can put this experience to work for you.
 Stop worrying about getting pulled over because your license is suspended.
 Stop feeling nervous every time you see a police officer.
 Attach the problem head on by hiring an experienced and knowledgeable attorney who can unravel the problem and get your life back on track.

-We are available for free consultations and we can work with you on a payment plan.
+We are available for consultations and we can work with you on a payment plan.
 Our fees are reasonable and we want to help.